goblindegook/goblindegook.com/content/post/inverting-universe.md

 In all, I'm glad things turned out this way.

-_Thanks to José Ruivo (co-founder and CEO of log) and Susana Salgado for their support and their feedback on this piece._
+_With thanks to José Ruivo (co-founder and CEO of log) and Susana Salgado for their support and their feedback on this piece._

 [^1]: Indeed, _To Myself_ was the book's original title, or the closest thing it had to one.